 Psychologically, an accused should bear in mind that first offences, providing that it is not of the most serious kind, are treated more leniently and do not, as a matter of course, result in defendants receiving custodial sentences.
 It is invaluable to know this as a coping strategy as greater anxiety, even depression, can result from thinking the worst.

 Sleep is important for mental health but likely to be something that someone accused of a crime has little of.
-In these instances, it should prove useful for them to consult a doctor who can issue prescription sleeping tablets, if mulling over everything results in too many sleepless nights.
+In these instances, it should prove useful for them to consult a doctor who can issue prescription sleeping tablets if mulling over everything results in too many sleepless nights.
+Of course, it doesn’t just have to be sleeping tablets that are used as a possible coping strategy, there are many other alternatives one might wish to try to improve their sleep.
+As an example into one of these other alternatives, looking at the cannabis-derived products found sold by the likes of https://area52.com/ and other online vendors could be extremely beneficial to try and make up for those lost hours of sleep.
 It is not healthy to keep thinking about the same things repeatedly when there is nothing that can be done at that moment to change the situation as it stands.
 The legal system is a process that just needs to be followed and there is nothing that will speed it up.

 The acceptable of a situation is half the battle to coping with it.
 Whether this means talking to family or friends, as mentioned above, or obtaining outside non-legal help.
 This may be in the form of a counsellor to talk the situation through, entirely voluntarily and confidentially, or enlisting the help of a hypnotherapist to learn some relaxation techniques.